jnbastoky/Recipes/Brisket.md

 7. Add garlic and tomato paste for a few minute until it darkens.
 8. Add paprika.
 Cook for a minute.
 9. Add chicken broth, wine, tomatoes, herbs and bring to a simmer.
 Scrape brown bits from pan.
-10. Add brisket back to pan, cover tightly with aluminum foil, transfer to ovn
+10. Add brisket back to pan, cover tightly with aluminum foil, transfer to oven
-11. Check on brisket every 30 min.
+11. Check on brisket every 30-60 min to make sure there is enough liquid.
-12. Remove from oven when it starts to get tender.
+12. Remove from oven when tender (4-4.5 hr)
+15. Refrigerate
+16. Remove brisket from pan.
 Slice and return to pan.
-13. Roast for another hour.
-14. Refrigerate
-15. Reheat the next day.
+17. Add butter beans.
+18. Reheat on 350 F for about an hour

 ## Notes
 Source: Grandma (Hazel’s Pot Roast/Brisket) and Cook’s Illustrated